bloominstituteoftechnology/web-module-project-class-components/README.md

 ![Todo App MVP](./todo.gif)

 - Hold all todos in state within the App.js component.
-That todos should look like the following:
+That todos state slice should look like the following:
 ```js
 [
   {